mrtaz77/BDStokz/SQL Dump/Documentation/FUNCTIONS.md

 ## PWD_HASH
-- Input : the string of the password.
-- Output : A 128 length string in capital hexadecimal.
 - The string is first encoded using base64 encoding and then it is hashed using sha - 512 algorithm.

 ```sql